Covid-19: Centre restricts export of testing kits as cases rise to 2,902

 “The export of diagnostic kits [diagnostic or laboratory reagents on a backing, preparation diagnostic or laboratory reagents] is restricted with immediate effect,” the Directorate General of Foreign Trade said in a notification.

 Before the coronavirus outbreak, the export of diagnostic kits was allowed without any restrictions.
-Putting the kits under the restricted category would mean that an exporter will now require a license from the government for outbound shipments.
+Putting the kits under the restricted category would mean that an exporter will now require a licence from the government for outbound shipments.

 India has approved the sale of 18 diagnostic kits made by private companies for coronavirus testing, a top official had confirmed to Scroll.in.
 These include three kits which have been evaluated by the National Institute of Virology in Pune, and 15 kits which have obtained fast-track approvals based on licences and certificates obtained in other countries.